LunarVim/Neovim-from-scratch/README.md

 Make sure to remove or move your current `nvim` directory

-**IMPORTANT** Requires [Neovim v0.8.0](https://github.com/neovim/neovim/releases).
-Please [upgrade](#upgrade-to-latest-release) if you're on an earlier version.
+Clone the repository into the correct location

 ```
 git clone https://github.com/LunarVim/Neovim-from-scratch.git ~/.config/nvim
 ```

-Run `nvim` and wait for the plugins to be installed.
+Run `nvim` in your terminal and wait for the plugins to be installed.
 (You will notice treesitter pulling in a bunch of parsers the next time you open Neovim)

 **NOTE** [Mason](https://github.com/williamboman/mason.nvim) is now used to install and manage LSP servers, DAP servers, linters, and formatters via the `:Mason` command.